 How to serve?

-The texture is dense, soft and can be slightly packed or moist at the bottom if you press the dough too much or your husk is too thick (change brand next time for better result!).
-If so, toast the bread slices to add some crisp and dry out otherwise serve directly as a sandwich bread with butter, avocado, spinach, lettuce, chicken or cheese.
+The texture is dense, soft, and can be slightly packed or moist at the bottom if you press the dough too much or your husk is too thick (change brand next time for a better result!).
+If so, toast the bread slices to add some crisp and dry out otherwise serve directly as a sandwich bread with butter, avocado, spinach, lettuce, chicken, or cheese.